skalenetwork/skaled/docs/json-rpc-interface.md

 | Core vs ETH | Same |
 | Historic vs ETH | Same |

+#### Description
-Creates new transaction from the provided fields, signs it with the specified `from` address and submits it to the Transaction Queue
+Create new transaction from the provided fields, sign it with the specified `from` address and submit it to the Transaction Queue
 #### Parameters
 1. JSON object with the following fields:
  - "from": OPTIONAL "0x"-prefixed hex `String`, 20 bytes OR null; if omitted or null, personal account with the largest balance is used;